sanjeprocess/CEYLIFE/docs/FORM_BUILDING_GUIDE.md

 ## Layout System

 The `layout` array defines the order and structure of form elements.
 Each item in the array is an object with a single key-value pair.
+Non-field items (text, headings) can optionally include a `key` property for translation support.

 ### Layout Item Types